 I learned Vox has two design systems: one for their internal products, and another that powers their audience-facing sites.
 We talked about how those systems were growing; we also spoke about a few ways I might be able to contribute.
 The work sounded interesting—really interesting—so I asked if I could learn a bit more.

 Over the next month or so, Mandy lined up calls with the folks who’ve designed and built Vox’s design systems.
 I sat down with Sachin, with Michael, with Miriam, and with Dan.
 I learned about the work Katie’s done over the last few years, and I caught up with Yesenia.
 (Who has, as you might know, spoken extensively about the design systems work at Vox.)
 I had a heck of a call with Ambika and David.
 I talked with Lívia, who knows a thing or three about design systems at scale.

 Over the course of these conversations, the work transitioned from sounding interesting to sounding irresistible.
 Each of these folks are focused on improving the design systems they work with, and in our brief chats they asked some really, really interesting questions.
 They’re approaching this work from angles I’d never considered before—and I can’t wait to learn more from them.

 So, yeah.
-I’m stepping away from my client practice for now—but that’s something I’ve done a few times before.
-And I’m doing it because I’ve found some new design problems—good ones—and I’ll be working on them alongside some very smart, very kind people.
+I’m stepping away from my client practice, but that’s something I’ve done a few times before.
+And I’m doing it this time because I’ve found some new design problems—good ones—and I’ll be working on them alongside some very smart, very kind people.